The new Android Lollipop card widget

 on the card.

-CardView offers two elevation properties to control its elevation and,
+CardView offers two elevation attributes to control its elevation and,

 as a result, the size of its shadow: